Photinus pyralis: Life cycle

 Like all beetles, the life cycle of a common Eastern firefly consists of four unique life stages starting with the egg, moving to the larval stage, followed by a pupa, before finally completing the cycle as a fully formed adult.

 The time it takes for fireflies to complete all four stages can vary drastically by species, especially because they inhabit such a wide range of environments that the resources available to them vary significantly.
 However, all fireflies will spend most of their time in their feeding stage as larvae.
 P. pyralis sometimes takes as long as two years before it pupates.
 As a larva, P. pyralis lives under the soil and eats worms, slugs, and snails.
 As it grows, it will experience multiple instars, or molting periods.
 Because fireflies are very vulnerable during the larval stage, they have evolved to produce light as an aposematic signaling mechanism to drive away predators, regardless of whether or not they continue to be chemiluminescent in adulthood like the common Eastern firefly.

-At the end of the larval stage, P. pyralis will become a pupa.
-In 1 to 3 weeks, it will eclose, or emerge as an adult.
-The common Eastern firefly will live for approximately another three weeks to two months, during which time it will use its light to attract a mate.
+At the end of the larval stage, P. pyralis becomes a pupa.
+In one to two weeks, it ecloses, or emerge as an adult.
+After this, the firefly lives for approximately another three weeks to two months, during which time it uses its light to attract a mate.